AriiMoose/ariimoose.github.io/portfolio.md

 ### Tall Tales (Python, Natural Language Toolkit, Pyke, PyGame)

 Tall Tales was a game engine prototype I developed as part of my college dissertation.
 It aimed to merge natural-language processing (NLP) mechanics directly into a game engine using knowledge engines.
-The project was planned, designed & developed in ~7 months and didn't quite meet my expectations.
-This was due to me combining three very complicated topics into a project on a tight deadline.
+The project was planned, designed & developed in ~7 months.
+The project fell short due to me being ambitious and combining three very complicated topics into a project on a tight deadline.
 I did, however, get an amazing excuse to learn NLP outside of my college curriculum.
+This project taught me some serious project management and time management skills.
+On top of that I got to improve my Python skills, and expand my experience with knowledge engines and system architecture.

 Once again, the project is [over at my Github](https://github.com/AriiMoose/Tall-Tales).
-There's even a [short demo](https://www.youtube.com/watch?v=BsKD6g6Sw58) on YouTube which has a surprising number of views.
-And if you're super curious you can [check out the dissertation](https://www.docdroid.net/VA2FWaD/andrewtullyfyp.pdf.html) on DocDroid
+If you're super curious you can [check out the dissertation](https://www.docdroid.net/VA2FWaD/andrewtullyfyp.pdf.html) on DocDroid

+<div align="center"><iframe width="560" height="315" src="https://www.youtube.com/embed/BsKD6g6Sw58" frameborder="0" allowfullscreen></iframe></div>
 ___

 ### What Makes A Monster (Twine)
 A last minute entry to Itch.io's Bite-Sized Horror game jam in 2016.
 What Makes A Monster is a short attempt at horror using Twine, and can be found [here](https://ariimoose.itch.io/what-makes-a-monster).
 This game, along with other entries in the game jam were covered by a small YouTuber by the name of Jupi.
 Unfortunately, this project didn't turn out as well as I would have liked.
-There are some spelling errors, and errors with the flow of scenes which could have been avoided by beginning work earlier.
+There are some spelling errors, and problems with the flow of scenes which could have been avoided by beginning work earlier.

-<iframe align="center" width="560" height="315" src="https://www.youtube.com/embed/rerOewfTKnk?start=1112" frameborder="0" allowfullscreen></iframe>
+<div align="center"><iframe align="center" width="560" height="315" src="https://www.youtube.com/embed/rerOewfTKnk?start=1112" frameborder="0" allowfullscreen></iframe></div>

 ___